Working Together to Address Air Quality in the Comox Valley

 The purpose of the Steering Committee is to advance the work, (setting priorities and providing direction), identify knowledge gaps and support research and engagement to reduce those gaps, support strategic planning and act as champions for air quality management.
 The Steering Committee is comprised of staff from the City of Courtenay; Village of Cumberland; Ministry of Environment and Climate Change Strategy; Ministry of Forests, Lands, Natural Resource Operations and Rural Development; Island Health; and Vancouver Island University.

 The purpose of the Roundtable is to help establish and identify shared priorities; help focus priorities to establish short, medium- and long-term actions; provide direction and lend expertise; assist with knowledge transfer; participate in strategic planning; and provide ongoing project support to the Steering Committee.
-A list of Roundtable members can be found here.
+A list of Roundtable representation can be found here.

 Select members of the Roundtable may form working groups to explore a specific task on an as needed basis.